hariharansr2004/Java-Cheat-Sheet/README.md

 ### Q What is Constructor calling?
 - The process of calling one constructor from another constructor within the same class is known as Constructor calling.

+### Q Can a Constructor can be static,final or abstract?
+- **No** , A Constructor cannot be static or final or abstract

+###  Q Can a Constructor can be public,private or protected?
+- **Yes**, a Constructor can be public or private or protected
 <br>

 # Object-Oriented Programming Concepts